 The West Park Office Building is a 2-story 33,000 square foot Class-A office building located on the SW corner of Esther Short Park in downtown Vancouver, Washington.
-The property is 100% leased and consists LSW Architecture, First Pacific Investments, Community Foundation of Southwest Washington, Cascadia Development Partners, and Davidson Insurance.
+The property is 100% leased and consists LSW Architects, First Pacific Investments, Community Foundation of Southwest Washington, Cascadia Development Partners, and Davidson Insurance.

 The property was purchased in 2014 from the City of Vancouver and underwent a $6.5 million dollar complete renovation of the interior and exterior by Cascadia Development.
 The design included the addition of a new lobby entry, new space layout, decks for first floor suites, new restrooms, all new finishes, new landscaping and the addition of a community room and exterior outdoor patio and fireplace for the building and other members of the community.
 The Community Room is available to non-profits free of charge and to other businesses and community members on a paid-per-use program.
 Site amenities include a courtyard and community room, on-site parking, and fully landscaped grounds with seating areas, water feature and pedestrian bridge.

 Quality building materials were used with an emphasis on design and energy efficiency.